 The Benefits of Good Enough

-Getting just 80% allows you to verify and adjust what remains, rinse, and repeat.
+Getting just 80% allows you to verify and adjust what remains, and then to rinse and repeat much sooner.
 This is the heart of Agile after all.
-Business may see that the solution doesn’t look quite as they expected it, and they may then tweak requirements.
+The business team may see that the solution doesn’t look quite as they expected it, and they may then tweak requirements.
 Better to find that out now than waiting for 100% to do so.
 As the saying goes, fail fast, get smarter faster.

 Delivering “good enough” fundamentally builds more confidence because it provides positive confirmation of what works and what the end product looks like.
 Some IT teams sometimes go into a black hole to get work done and emerge months later with a not-quite-right solution.
-Building 80% rapidly lets Business see where the work is, and the two teams can collaborate for future planning.
+Building 80% rapidly lets the business team see where the work is, and the two teams can collaborate for future planning.

 Having a short feedback loop can ensure the project stays on track and on time.
 This can keep IT on a short leash, ensuring that the project veers away from having all the fancy bells and whistles and stays true to overall strategy and objectives.